 Why do people have tooth decay or tooth pain?
 Tooth pain can vary from slight to debilitating pain from tooth pain.
 Sometimes Multiple Teeth Pain from various teeth can occur.
 This can be from tooth decay, gum problems including periodontitis and various other dental problems.

 Teeth sensitivity can cause mild to significant tooth pain.
 When the enamel area of the tooth is worn away, and the dentin area of the tooth is more exposed - then can start to feel tooth sensitivity.
 This area can be covered with a composite filling, veneer or crown.
-The area around the facial portion of the tooth close to the gum line can be worn away if do aggresive tooth brushing.
+The area around the facial portion of the tooth close to the gum line can be worn away if do aggressive tooth brushing.
 Making sure not to toothbrush too aggressively in that area is a good idea, so as not to wear away the enamel.